wp-plugins/wpmbytplayer/wp.mb.YTPlayer/readme.txt

 == Changelog ==

+= 1.7.3 =
+* fixed a vulnerability issue in the TinyMCE popup.
+* fixed bug that prevented the correct behavior of the switch between the two full-screen modality.

 = 1.7.2 =
-* Bug fix:
-Better detection of the video availability to check when to start the video.
+* Bug fix: Better detection of the video availability to check when to start the video.

 = 1.7.1 =
 * Bug fix: